Learn some of the option trading alternatives you may use during earnings season.

 Let’s use the same earnings scenario as above and look at a different approach.
 Instead of looking to profit from movement, you can use an iron condor in an attempt to capitalize on the expected collapse of the implied volatility.
 An iron condor is a combination of two out-of-the-money short vertical spreads.
 Let’s say you sell the 130-strike put and buy the 125-strike put as a spread, and sell the 150-strike call and buy the 155-strike as a spread, for a net credit of $1.80.

 Assuming the implied volatility drops after the earnings release, you’ll likely profit more from the short options of the iron condor than what you lose on the long options.
 That’s assuming the stock doesn’t blow through either of the spreads.
-If either of our verticals is more than $1.80 in-the-money at expiration, then this trade will likely lose.
+If either of our verticals is more than $1.80 in the money at expiration, then this trade will likely lose.

 But in this example, with the stock only moving $5 and the implied volatility retreating to the lower end of its range, this iron condor made $1.20 in one day.
-Dividing this profit by the maximum risk of $3.20, which is the $5 width of the vertical spread minus the entry credit of $1.80, would show a profit of 38%.
+Dividing this profit by the maximum risk of $3.20, which is the $5 width of the vertical spread minus the entry credit of $1.80, would show a gain of 38%.

 for thinkMoney ®